CollegeOfScripting/JavaScript/README.md

 ## The more you type and write scripts, the better you will be!

+We use 100% JavaScript Code, with NO outside libraries!

 You will learn how to make:
 + Calculator
 + Addess Book